-After earning your business degree, you probably feel like you also have a major in networking.
-Being a business major means that you know how to work with people and you know how to present your best ideas.
+After earning your business degree, might also feel like you majored in networking.
+Being a business major means that you've had practice working with people and presenting your best ideas.
 These skills will help you as you go into the workforce to find a job or climb the rungs in your current business, but they could also be helpful in a job interview.
 When preparing for an interview, you know that your responses should convey who you are, what you believe and what you bring to the table.
 Here are some interview tips to help you prep for success.

 1. Show Up Early

 You will not be able to have a great interview if you do not get to the interview at all.
-Make sure that you show up 10 to 15 minutes early for your interview so that you can collect yourself and go over any notes or documents that you have brought with you one last time.
-Being punctual is a great sign to your future employer.
-It shows that you are committed to being a part of a team.
+Make sure that you show up at least ten minutes early for your interview so that you can collect yourself and go over any notes or documents that you brought with you.
+It’s important to reflect your punctuality to your future employer.
+It shows that you are committed to your responsibilities and being a part of a team.
 Any problems that they observe at this point in the process, including tardiness, can be viewed as warning signs that the interviewee might not be a good fit for the company.

 2. Research the Company